|

 theatres have some form of animated slide show or filmed commercials.

+Some even give you the ability to market by rating.
 Attendance at trade shows is down.
 Outdoor is as valuable as it ever

 was, which isn't exactly an endorsement.
 Online marketing is crucial but